Omaha Mavericks men's basketball: Postseason

+NCAA Division I

-NCAA Division II Tournament results
+NCAA Division II

 The Mavericks have appeared in 12 NCAA Division II Tournaments.
 Their combined record is 7–14.

 NAIA tournament results

 The Mavericks have appeared in the NAIA tournament one time.
 Their record is 0–1.

 CIT results

 The Mavericks have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 1–1.

 CBI results

 The Mavericks have appeared in one College Basketball Invitational (CBI).
 Their record is 0–1.